Why Wisconsin Families Are Turning to Compass Brookfield for PHP and IOP Care

 When someone is struggling with their mental health, figuring out the “right” level of care can be overwhelming.
-Weekly therapy often isn’t enough and hospitalization may not be necessary.
-Compass Health Center’s Partial Hospitalization (PHP) and Intensive Outpatient (IOP) programs bridge that gap with rapid, evidence-based care close to home.
+Weekly therapy often isn’t enough, and hospitalization may not be necessary.
+Compass Health Center’s Partial Hospitalization (PHP) and Intensive Outpatient (IOP) programs bridge that gap with rapid, mental health care close to home.

-As Compass opens its Brookfield location, Executive Director Samantha Klinger, LCSW, CSAC, shares her path back to direct clinical work, why intermediary levels of care matter, and how Compass partners with patients, families, and the community.
+As Compass celebrates the opening of its Brookfield location, Executive Director Samantha Klinger, LCSW, CSAC, shares her path back to direct clinical work, why intermediary levels of care matter, and how Compass partners with patients, families, and the community to improve access to treatment.

 This interview has been lightly edited for grammar and flow.
 The speaker’s original meaning and intent have not been changed.